 Colleges and universities in Israel

-Israel has a total of eight large universities, most of which are based in Tel Aviv and Jerusalem.
-Most courses are taught in Hebrew, however, some English courses are taught and accelerated Hebrew language learning programmes are offered which cater to foreign students who want to study in Israel.
+Israel has a total of nine universities, most of which are based in Tel Aviv and Jerusalem.
+Courses are generally taught in Hebrew but some English courses are taught, and accelerated Hebrew language learning programmes are offered which cater to foreign students who want to study in Israel.

 Foreign applicants who wish to study in Israel must submit their high school diplomas to the institute that they are applying to.
 The strength of the diploma will then be weighed against the Israeli bagrut.